Arthritis of neck

 PEMF(Pulsed Electromagnetic Field Therapy)

 It takes a different process to use electricity for pain relief.
 PEMF tries to heal at the cellular level rather than treating nerves or muscles.
 Specialized coils create an electromagnetic field around part or all of the body throughout the treatment.
-These electromagnetic waves stimulate the cell’s electrons and assist the healing process and stimulate bone growth.
+These electromagnetic waves stimulate the cell’s electrons assist the healing process and stimulate bone growth.

 PEMF treatments can recover the cells and make them more active in healing, rebuilding, and fighting disease.
 Treatment is performed in a therapist’s clinic.
 Some PEMF products can be purchased for home use.